Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 The resouce limits are automitcally dervied from the system configurations.
 Memory usage:
 	 - Overall memory thresholds are drived from the system memory
-		 - INFO -  70%  of the system memory
+		 - INFO -  70%  of system memory
-		 - WARN -  80%  of the system memory
+		 - WARN -  80%  of system memory
-		 - CRITICAL -  90%  of the system memory
+		 - CRITICAL -  90%  of system memory
 	 - Per process Memory threshold is derived from 30% system memory
-		 - INFO - 30%  of the system memory
+		 - INFO - 30%  of system memory
 		 - WARN - 40%  of system memory
 		 - CRITICAL - above 50% of system memory
+ Disk Parition Usage:
+		 - INFO -  70%  of
+		 - WARN -  80%  of system memory
+		 - CRITICAL -  90%  of system memory
 ## 2.4 SYSLOG alert